ChristophP/FP-learning-resources/README.md

 ## Haskell

 - [The Haskell Book](http://haskellbook.com/): Good book targeted at beginners for learning Haskell which tries to make it easy to learn this notoriously hard-to-learn language, successfully.
 It's costs a bit but is wortht the price for really explaining things in an easily digestible way.
 There are some sample chapters [here](http://haskellbook.com/assets/img/sample.pdf).

+- [Real World Haskell](http://book.realworldhaskell.org/read/): I would call this a book second book for Haskell.
+Without prior FP knowledge it would be a bit hard to understand.
+It explains a lot of concepts well and does that with a lot of code examples that cover real world use cases that are commonly used in (web)/development, like working with databases, Http servers and clients, File IO, etc. .
+The content is freely available online.

+- [Learn you a Haskell for great good](http://learnyouahaskell.com/chapters): Great introductory book for people with or without FP knowledge wanting to learn Haskell.
+It explains the syntax and the language quite well but doesn't say much about tooling, development and libraries.